 Most of our handmade soaps have a 50% olive oil base.
 Recent research has found that olive oil contains natural properties, oleocanthal, which has been known to be a great anti-aging and anti-inflammatory agent.
 Olive oil has been reported to help people with a variety of skin conditions.

-I often use botanicals in my handmade natural soaps as well, these will include the use of herbs and flower petals, such as rose buds, mint leaves, parsley, lavender buds, wheat grass, alkanet root, madder root, nettle leaves, indigo powder, cornflower petals, alfalfa, Jasmine buds, safflower, calendula, comfrey, chamomile, poppy seeds and aloe vera.
+We often use botanicals in our handmade natural soaps.
+Commonly used ingredients are herbs and flower petals.
+Also used are rose buds, lavender buds, nettle leaves, cornflower petals, Jasmine buds, safflower, calendula, comfrey, chamomile, poppy seeds and white sage.
 You may also find Himalayan salt and Active charcoal.

 Our Soy Candles are all handed poured by myself using eco-friendly 100% natural biodegradable soy wax.
 The melting point of the wax is 49 degrees so it is a lot safer to use because the wax is not hot enough to burn the skin.